serebit/wraith-master/README.md

 ## Supported Platforms

-#### 1.1.0 and Older
+#### v1.1.1 and Older

-Wraith Master versions 1.1.0 and earlier support all 64-bit Linux distributions that use glibc as their primary libc implementation, along with distributions that have a complete compatibility layer for glibc (like Void).
+Wraith Master versions 1.1.1 and earlier support all 64-bit Linux distributions that use glibc as their primary libc implementation, along with distributions that have a complete compatibility layer for glibc (like Void).
 Distributions like Alpine and Adélie are incompatible.

-#### 1.2.0 (Unreleased)

-Wraith Master 1.2.0 supports all 64-bit Linux distributions that either use glibc (most distributions) or possess a compatibility layer for glibc (Void, Alpine, etc).
-Two distributions are available, one with direct links to glibc and one with a direct dependency on gcompat.
-The former should be used in most scenarios, and the latter should be used for distributions like Alpine and Adélie Linux.

 ## Installing